ADA Number of Employees: Everything You Need to Know

 The EEOC also tells employers that they need to include a statement of compliance with the EEOC in job advertisements and notices, saying that they do not discriminate on the basis of disability or other legally prohibited bases.

 If you need help with any issues surrounding ADA, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.